wp-plugins/wordpress-dashboard-twitter/readme.txt

 **At a glance:**

+* Twitter OAuth authentication
 * Adds a Twitter Client to your WordPress Dashboard only
-* Display Mentions, Direct Messages, Sent messages and Favorites in a tabbed interface
+* Display Mentions, Direct Messages, Sent messages, Retweets, Timeline and Favorites in a tabbed interface
 * Reply to a Twitter status or Direct Message from within the Dashboard Widget
 * No dedicated page in your WordPress admin panel
 * All customization can be done through the Widget’s Configuration
 * No impact on your blog’s frontend or other backend pages
 * Shortening URLs with **wp.gd (new!)** or bit.ly
-* One-Click-Image-Upload for TwitPic
+* One-Click-Image-Upload for TwitPic (currently disabled since version 1.0)
-* Whenever you check your incoming links or WordPress News in the Dashboard, you can check your Twitter Status as well
+* Whenever you check your incoming links or WordPress News in the Dashboard, you can check your Twitter status as well

 **Included languages:**